pjanthony2001/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

    1. Test case: `delete 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
       Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+      Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Adding a person

+1. Adding a person

+    1. Prerequisites: None.

+    1. Test case: `add n/Phil p/987654321 e/phil@gmail.com`<br>
+       Expected: Phil is added to the client list.
+Details of the added client is shown in the status message.

+    1. Test case: `add n/Nobody`<br>
+       Expected: No client is added.
+Error details shown in the status message.

+    1. Other incorrect add commands to try: `add`, `add n/Phile`, `...` <br>
+       Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Scheduling an event

+1. Adding an event

+    1. Prerequisites: None.

+    1. Test case: `schedule add h/Meeting with Client t/2/14/2024 0930 d/Discuss project details n/John Doe`<br>
+       Expected: A new event is added to the events list.
+Details of the added event is shown in the status message.

+    1. Other incorrect schedule add commands to try: `schedule add`, `schedule add n/`, `schedule add n/Phil h/Meeting t/0900` <br>
+       Expected: Similar to previous.

+1. _{ more test cases …​ }_

+### Deleting an event

+1. Deleting an event

+    1. Prerequisites: Event heading must exist in event list.

+    1. Test case: `schedule delete h/Meeting with Client`<br>
+       Expected: Event is deleted from events list.
+Details of the deleted event is shown in the status message.

+    1. Other incorrect schedule add commands to try: `schedule delete`, `schedule delete n/Phil`, `schedule delete h/Not a real event h/Another unreal event` <br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_